anishgillella/Softlight-assess/DATASET.md

 **Output Directory:** `outputs/20251106_142015/`
 **Screenshots:** 5
 **Execution Time:** ~20 seconds

+**Problem Statement Alignment:**
+✅ **"How do I create a project in [Linear]?"** - While this creates an issue (not a project), it demonstrates the exact problem stated: capturing the create modal (no URL), form fields (no URL), and success state.
+These non-URL states are invisible to traditional automation but critical to document workflows.

 **Description:**
 This task shows the system creating a new issue in Linear with custom title and description.
 The workflow involves: